Card Management System¶

 This page gives an overview of the Card Management System, describing its current status, where and how it's developed and deployed, and who is responsible for maintaining it.

-This service as a whole is currently pre-alpha and is not usable in production.
+This service as a whole is currently in active development and at beta stability.

 The Card Management System is a replacement for the existing legacy card database.
 The Card Management System will allow the management of university cards - from the creation and printing of university cards, through to the export of data for use by downstream systems.

 The Card Management System as a whole is currently in

 beta, with many of the components of the

 service under active development.
 Details of the project can be found within the

 Technical queries and support should be directed to email@example.com and will be picked up by a member of the team working on the service.
 To ensure that you receive a response, always direct requests to firstname.lastname@example.org rather than reaching out to team members directly.

 Queries about the project or functionality of the Card Management System should be raised as GitLab issues in the feedback repository.